He doesn't have a name and he doesn't have a reservation. Yet, the Peabody hotel will escort him to a guestroom on the spot.

 The unidentified man is an undercover hotel inspector who hands out AAA's Diamond ratings.

-"All of our inspectors remain anonymous," said AAA spokeswoman Jessica Brady.
+"All of our inspectors are anonymous," said AAA spokeswoman Jessica Brady.

 Without any advance notice to hotels, 50 men and women criss-cross the country inspecting 60,000 hotels, motels, restaurants, and attractions every single day.
 AAA's Diamond scores range from one to five: one for budget and five for luxury.